tkdevops-commit/riskwise/README.md

 # riskwise
 Risk assessment multi criteria tool

 A strategic, lightweight and structured decision-support tool designed to help individual, teams and organisations make clearer and cleaner choices by applying core economic principals.
-It enables users to idenitfy and catergorise risk, access actual vs. perceived risk, evaluate opportunity costs, and analyse decisions within a competitive landscape using game theory analysis.
+It enables users to idenitfy and catergorise risk, assess actual vs. perceived risk, evaluate opportunity costs, and analyse decisions within a competitive landscape using game theory analysis.

 Features: